May Birthstone: Emerald

 Emerald Birthstone

-The Physical Properties of Emerald
+Physical Properties of Emerald

-Emerald in Jewelry Design
+Emerald for Jewelry

 May Birthstone

-Emerald: The Birthstone of May
+Emerald: May Birthstone

 The Psychological and Emotional Significance of Emerald